joshmorgan1000/RxRevolt/README.md

 ## Contributing

 We welcome community contributions to improve RxRevolt.
-Check out our [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines on how to get involved.
+Check out our [contributing guidelines](./CONTRIBUTING.md) for how to get involved.

 ## License

-This project is licensed under the terms described in the [LICENSE](./LICENSE).
+This project is licensed under the terms described in the [license](./LICENSE).

 ---